-- (b) The maximum cost per dwelling unit shall be one hundred seventy-five thousand dollars (\$175,000.00) nineteen thousand eighty-six dollars (\$19,086.00) for improvements made during 1979 2018.
-Maximum costs for improvements made during each subsequent year shall be determined by the Director of the Department of Finance ("Finance Director") Treasurer.
+- (b) The maximum cost per dwelling unit shall be one hundred seventy-five thousand dollars (\$175,000) for improvements made during 2018.
+Maximum costs for improvements made during each subsequent year shall be determined by the Director of the Department of Finance ("Finance Director").
 It shall be the maximum cost for the preceding year multiplied by the ratio of the United States Bureau of the Census New One-Family Houses Price Index for the current year to the Index for the preceding year.
 The date of making the improvement shall be the date of the issuance of the building permit improvement record or other required notification of construction.
-No tax exemption shall be granted under the provisions of this Chapter for any improvements to any dwelling unit in excess of the maximum cost specified herein. - (c) If a deteriorated property is granted tax exemption pursuant to this Chapter, the improvement shall not, during the exemption period, be considered as a factor in assessing other properties. - (d) If the exemption request authorized pursuant to paragraph (a) is approved by the Finance Director Treasurer, the exemption shall be in force only in the three (3) consecutive years in which additional taxes are imposed upon the increased assessment attributable to the improvements for which the exemption was requested, and the exemption shall terminate thereafter. - (e) In lieu of the exemption authorized pursuant to subsection (a) of this section, for improvements to deteriorated properties that adhere to the Program Enhancement Guidelines, as defined in Section 265.06(c) located within the Uptown District, the Downtown District or any of the Targeted Growth Zones, as defined in Section 265.01 of this Chapter, for exemption applications filed on or after July 1, 2007 through June 30 December 31, 2017, the exemption from taxes shall be limited to the additional assessed valuation attributable specifically to the actual cost of improvements to deteriorated property not to exceed the maximum cost per dwelling unit of two hundred fifty thousand dollars (\$250,000.00), or up to any lesser multiple of one thousand dollars (\$1,000.00).
+No tax exemption shall be granted under the provisions of this Chapter for any improvements to any dwelling unit in excess of the maximum cost specified herein. - (c) If a deteriorated property is granted tax exemption pursuant to this Chapter, the improvement shall not, during the exemption period, be considered as a factor in assessing other properties. - (d) If the exemption request authorized pursuant to paragraph (a) is approved by the Finance Director, the exemption shall be in force only in the three (3) consecutive years in which additional taxes are imposed upon the increased assessment attributable to the improvements for which the exemption was requested, and the exemption shall terminate thereafter. - (e) In lieu of the exemption authorized pursuant to subsection (a) of this Section, for improvements to deteriorated properties that adhere to the Program Enhancement Guidelines, as defined in Section 265.06(c), exemption applications filed on or after March 31, 2018, the exemption from taxes shall be limited to the additional assessed valuation attributable specific all to the actual cost of improvements to deteriorated property not to exceed the maximum cost per dwelling unit of two hundred fifty thousand dollars (\$250,000.00), or up to any lesser multiple of one thousand dollars (\$1,000.00).
 The exemption from taxes shall be limited to that portion of the increased assessment attributable to the improvement or improvements and for which a separate assessment has been made by the Board of Property Assessment Appeals and Review and for which an exemption has been specifically requested.
 If the actual cost of improvements, as determined by the Board, exceeds the maximum cost per dwelling unit, the Board shall decrease the additional assessment valuation eligible for exemption from taxation in the same proportion as the actual cost of improvements exceeds the maximum cost.
-If an exemption request is approved by the Finance Director Treasurer pursuant to this subsection, the exemption shall be in effect for the ten (10) consecutive years in which additional taxes are imposed upon the increased assessment attributable to the improvements for which the exemption was requested, and the exemption shall terminate thereafter. - (f) In lieu of any other exemptions authorized pursuant to this Section 265.03, for properties within the Lower Hill District, one hundred (100) percent of real estate taxes attributable to the cost of improvements to deteriorated property shall be exempted, provided, however, that the amount exempted from real estate taxes per property shall not exceed two hundred fifty thousand dollars (\$250,000.00) in any single year.
+If an exemption request is approved by the Finance Director, or his/her designee, pursuant to this subsection, the exemption shall be in effect for the ten (10) consecutive years in which additional taxes are imposed upon the increased assessment attributable to the improvements for which the exemption was requested, and the exemption shall terminate thereafter. - (f) In lieu of any other exemptions authorized pursuant to this Section 265.03, for properties within the Lower Hill District, one hundred (100) percent of real estate taxes attributable to the cost of improvements to deteriorated property shall be exempted, provided, however, that the amount exempted from real estate taxes per property shall not exceed two hundred fifty thousand dollars (\$250,000.00) in any single year.
 The exemption from taxes with respect to properties within the Lower Hill District is granted for a period of ten (10) years.